stratisproject/Documentation/source/Architecture Reference/FullNode/full-node-introduction.rst

 Stratis Full Node
 ****************************************************

 The Stratis Full Node is the backbone of the Stratis Platform.
-It implements both the STRAX and BTC protocol and maintains an up-to-date copy of the STRAX and BTC blockchains.
+It implements the STRAX protocol and maintains an up-to-date copy of the STRAX and sidechain blockchains.
 Because of this, Full Nodes can:

 1. Autonomously and authoritatively validate blocks and transactions.
-2. Serve blocks and transactions to other peers on the STRAX or BTC blockchain networks.
+2. Serve blocks and transactions to other peers on the STRAX or sidechain blockchain networks.

 The Full Node is open source software and is built in C# using the .NET Core platform.
 The design of the Full Node is modular and several of its features can be included or excluded from a build depending on requirements.